Chandra-Sekhar624/healthcare_management_system/README.md

 ## Contact

 For support or inquiries, please contact:
-- Email: support@healthconnect.com
+- Email: chandrasekharbera95@gmail.com
-- Website: www.healthconnect.com

 ---

-Designed and developed with ❤️ for better healthcare.
+Designed and developed ❤️ by chandrasekhar Bera.